Coutts: Design

 Coutts often collaborates with British fashion designers, including previous designs for its distinctive credit and debit cards.
 In 2004, British fashion designer and Savile Row tailor Ozwald Boateng designed the super-premium Coutts World Charge Card, and in 2006 Stella McCartney was commissioned to design the Coutts Visa debit card.
 The card included a translucent Coutts logo which could only be seen if held up to the light.

 In 2013 Coutts replaced its purple 'World' charge card, which had been designed by Boateng, with the new 'Silk' Charge card.
 The silk design was inspired by the traditional Chinese wallpaper brought back by Britain's first ambassador to China, Earl Macartney in 1794, and presented to Thomas Coutts, which lines the walls of the boardroom at the Strand headquarters.

+Coutts also utilises the large glass atrium on its headquarters in London for various displays that have showcased significant events, such as the death of Queen Elizabeth II through to celebrating public & religious events as well as the annual Pride in London march which finishes in Trafalgar Square.

 Sponsorship

 Coutts says that they "support causes and organisations that share our values and traditions".

 In the early nineteenth century, Thomas Coutts became a shareholder of what became the Royal Opera House, and Coutts remains a Principal Benefactor.
 Coutts has been the principal sponsor of the non-commercial Royal Court Theatre, and has supported the annual London Design Festival.
+Coutts became the first corporate sponsor of Queer Britain in July 2020 following them being prominently featured on their annual Pride campaign in 2019.